retro16/acsi2stm/README.md

  * Keep the wires short.
 I had strange behavior with cables longer than 10cm/3 inches.
  * The read/write pin is not needed.
  * You can build a DB19 out of a DB25 by cutting 6 pins on one side and part of the external shielding.
 Male DB25 were used for parallel port cables or serial port sockets.
+ * You will have to power the STM32 separately (e.g. with a USB cable).

 Connecting the SD card
 ----------------------